h2oai/tutorials/MLOps/intro-to-ml-model-deployment-and-management/intro-to-ml-model-deployment-and-management.md

 **Figure 20:** Production Model Governance

 Production Model Governance must be taken seriously for a variety of reasons.
 When we put code into production, we need to make sure that code is safe and that it is going to do what we expect as a business.
-So, production model governance is about ensuring that the right people have access to that code, not the wrong people and that we can prove that.
-Additionally, production model governance is about ensuring that the service is doing what we expect and that we can prove that.
+So, production model governance ensures that the right people have access to that code, not the wrong people and that we can prove that.
+Additionally, production model governance is about ensuring that the service is doing what we expect and proving that.
 [14]

-**So, a lot of what we are doing in governance is tracking what is going on and we are controlling access to make sure our service is being used by the right people and doing what we expect.** So, the first thing you want to look for is do we have access control?
-So, if we build a system by hand, maybe everybody who has access to our git repo, then has access to our model and anybody who has access to that model could deploy a service and get it up and running.
+**A lot of what we are doing in governance is tracking what is going on, and we are controlling access to make sure that the right people are using our service and doing what we expect.** So, the first thing you want to look for is, do we have access control?
+If we build a system by hand, maybe everybody who has access to our git repo then has access to our model, and anybody who has access to that model could deploy a service and get it up and running.
 That is probably not how you want to run your production operations.
-For running your production operations, if you want to have any code that is going to be moved to production, then you should have regulated access and control to that code, so that someone can not accidently break the code or worse someone can not manipulate that code.
-You should also make sure you have control over the code itself and you have control over the production environments where you are running that code.
+When running your production operations, if you're going to have any code that will be moved to production, you should have regulated access and control to prevent accidental and detrimental edits in your code.
+You should also make sure you have control over the code itself, and you have control over the production environments where you are running that code.
 IT will probably have tight control over those production environments, but make sure that the right people have access to the code and the right people have access to production environments.
 [14]

 **You also want to make sure you have access to an audit trail.
-So within your production systems, you need to make sure you are tracking what is going on.** So if you replace a model in production or you make changes to that model, you want to make sure you know when that happened, who did it and ideally you want to have some annotations there.
+So within your production systems, you need to make sure you are tracking what is going on.** So if you replace a model in production or you make changes to that model, you want to make sure you know when that happened, who did it, and ideally, you want to have some annotations there.
 These annotations would be notes to tell you why that change was made.
-So that later on as you are auditing either for legal needs or regulatory needs or even just troubleshooting, you can see what was going on.
+Later on, as you are auditing either for legal needs or regulatory needs or even just troubleshooting, you can see what was going on.
 [14]

-**Next up for production governance is version control and rollback.** Earlier we discussed rollback, but from a regulatory requirements perspective, you could think of it this way.
-You may have a lawsuit 6 months after the prediction was made that alleges that the prediction was biased.
+**Next up for production governance is version control and rollback.** Earlier, we discussed rollback, but you could think of it this way from a regulatory requirements perspective.
+You may have a lawsuit six months after the prediction was made that alleges that the prediction was biased.
 What are you going to do about it?
-You are going to need to go back in time and need to find the version of the model.
-You can do that through audit trail.
+You will need to go back in time and find the version of the model.
+You can do that through an audit trail.
 You may even have to reproduce that result from 6 months ago.
-So, you are going to need a full version history of the models ideally and all of the data that was used and even the training data that was used to generate those models that were deployed in production.
+As well, you will need a full version history of the models and all of the data used, and even the training data used to generate those models.
 [14]

-**Finally for production governance you will need controls in place to manage risk and comply with regulations for your industry.** So if you are in the banking sector, earlier we talked about the audit trails.
-You are probably going to have compliance reports that you will need to build and make sure that your controls are in place, so you can do everything that is needed for compliance.
-So, there may be regulations that say you will need to be able to write out a report on a particular model's performance and/or its bias, etc. You need to make sure you have the right controls and systems in place to meet any requirements for your industry.
+**Finally, for production governance, you will need controls in place to manage risk and comply with regulations for your industry.** If you are in the banking sector, earlier we talked about the audit trails.
+You will probably have compliance reports that you will need to build and make sure that your controls are in place to do everything needed for compliance.
+So, there may be regulations that say you will need to write out a report on a particular model's performance, bias, etc. You need to make sure you have the right controls and systems in place to meet any requirements for your industry.
 [14]

 ### MLOps Impact